Skip to main content

 Performance Expectations

-When staying within your rate limits, you can expect:
+When staying within your rate limits, typical Historic REST API response times look like:

 Keep API keys secure and never commit them to version control.
 Rotate keys regularly for security best practices.